-Your water comes from three (3) ground water sources.
-Five (5) additional ground water sources are supplied from Public Water System No. 090400703 through a consecutive connection.
+Your water comes from five (5) ground water source purchases from Public Water System No. 090400703.

 PROTECTING OUR LOCAL WATER SOURCES

 The EPA conducted a sanitary survey for the water production facilities in 2022.
 During the survey, there was no deficiency that present a serious health risk.
 Next sanitary survey is scheduled for March 2027.
 The Public Works Department ensures the safety of your drinking water by continuously monitoring the treated water as required by drinking water regulations.